AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/set-up/development-environment.md

 ## Install Visual Studio Code{#vscode}

-[Microsoft Visual Studio Code](https://code.visualstudio.com/download) is used for developing and debugging Asset Compute applications.
-While other [JavaScript-compatible IDE](../../local-development-environment/development-tools.md#set-up-the-development-ide) can be used to develop the application, only Visual Studio Code can be integrated to [debug](../test-debug/debug.md) Asset Compute applications.
+[Microsoft Visual Studio Code](https://code.visualstudio.com/download) is used for developing and debugging Asset Compute workers.
+While other [JavaScript-compatible IDE](../../local-development-environment/development-tools.md#set-up-the-development-ide) can be used to develop the worker, only Visual Studio Code can be integrated to [debug](../test-debug/debug.md) Asset Compute worker.

 _Visual Studio Code 1.48.x+ is required for [wskdebug](#wskdebug) to work._